 An REO certified in accordance with Appendix 3 who provides evidence of such certification to the IMSI Administrator.

-An MNC will only be assigned by the IMSI Administrator upon receipt and approval of a completed Form A – Mobile Network Code (MNC) Application, Reservation, Information Change or Return.
+An MNC will only be assigned by the IMSI Administrator upon receipt and approval of a completed Form A – Mobile Network Code (MNC) Application, Information Change or Return.

 At least one radio interface protocol used by the applicant must be from the following list of protocols known to require an IMSI for identification and signaling: